infralovers/kitchen-example/README.md

+# Depricated

+Keep this until we decide on doing the next Chef Training ...

 # Collection of Test Kitchen Examples

 This repository contains examples for very common usecases for Chefspec as well as Test Kitchen.
 Examples were created/tested with